FPGA-Research-Manchester/fos/compilation_flow/pr_flow/README.md

     - `bitman_linux -m 21 0 99 179 ./{module’s top name}_full.bit ./Ultra96_100MHz.bit -F ./Merge_{module’s top name}_Ultra96_100MHz.bit`

 The three commands are essentially the same and only differ in the number of slots that are cut out from the (full) module configuration bitstream that is then merged into the full static bitstream (*Ultra96_100MHz.bit*).
 This process is carried out in a way that will not touch the routing information of the global clock resources.

+**Note, depending on the shell the parameters passed to BitMan differs.
+Here we show the parameters for U-96 shell available with FOS.**

 ### Create Partial Bitstreams from the Merged Full Bitstream
 The partial bitstreams can be extracted from the aforementioned merged bitstream by the following BitMan commands: